Martha Mine

 The Martha Mine is a gold mine in the New Zealand town of Waihi.
-Since July 2015 it has been owned by Australian-based OceanaGold.
+Since July 2015 it has been owned by OceanaGold.

 History

 William Nicholl marked out a 5 acre claim, calling it "Martha" after a family member.
 Several smaller claims were later merged to form the Martha Company.
 By 1882 the first battery to break gold-bearing rock was in operation.
 The Martha Mine eventually grew into one of the world's most important gold and silver mines, after industrial cyanide processes made recovering gold from the low-grade ores easier.
 Waihi prospered with the mine, by 1908 being the fastest-growing town in the Auckland Province, three times the size of Hamilton.

 In 1935 New Zealand gold output peaked during the depression, with two-thirds by the Waihi Company which was the largest of the four major companies.
 That year for tax reasons the Waihi Company was split into three, including the Martha Company which controlled the Martha Mine.

 By the 1950s the mine was struggling due to a series of factors.
 Chief among those was the international gold price, which was fixed at $US35 an ounce, limiting the revenue the mine could make.
 Other factors included the need for a substantial capital expenditure to update the machinery.
 Although the technology was available to do this, the money was not.
 Manpower issues also factored into the decision to close the underground mine.
 There had been two World Wars and the Depression of the 1930s, depleting manpower and creating a difficult economic climate.
 These led to the underground mine closing in 1952.